we speak the wisdom of God in a mystery, even the hidden wisdom, which

-hath anointed me to preach the Gospel to the poor; he hath sent me to captives, and recovering of sight to the blind, to set at liberty them
+hath anointed me to preach the Gospel to the poor; he hath sent me to of sight to the blind, to set at liberty them that are bruised,"

-No Believer is Expected to Minister or Live the Christian Life by His Own Strength or Native Ability The power from God (the Holy Spirit baptism at Pentecost) empowered or enabled all of the disciples to receive supernatural abilities: Many theological traditions exclude this divine enablement and see the life of disciples at the time the Bible book of Acts as different from God's operation in the present day.
+Believer is Expected to Minister or Live the Christian Life

+The power from God (the Holy Spirit baptism at Pentecost) empowered or enabled all of the disciples to receive supernatural abilities: Many theological traditions exclude this divine enablement and see the life of disciples at the time the Bible book of Acts as different from God's operation in the present day.
 This 'cessationist' doctrine is extremely unfortunate.
 Any doctrine that is denied or excluded, can not be received by faith.
 Please, my friends be assured.
 Take the word of one who has seen, touched and tasted the reality of the present manifestation of God's power, that this spiritual enablement exists today.
 Spiritual enablement exists for anyone who can set aside his or her own natural abilities to seek, with faith, and to receive the "down payment of our divine inheritance,"(read Ephesians 1:13,14). regarding the giftings from the Holy Spirit.